Bookkeeping and accounting - do the two terms sound synonymous to you?

 - Establishing different accounts

-- Maintaining records of financial transactions
+- Keeping records of financial transactions

 - Developing a system to account for financial transactions by establishing a chart of accounts